magento/magento2-functional-testing-framework/docs/data.md

 This action inputs data from the `name` of the `_defaultCategory` entity (for example, `simpleCategory598742365`) into the field with the locator defined in the selector of the `categoryNameInput` element of the `AdminCategoryBasicFieldSection`.

-You can also call data from the xml definition of a data tag itself:
+You can also call data from the xml definition of a `data` tag directly:

 ```xml
 <entity name="NewAdminUser" type="user">